NYU Langone Hospital – Long Island: Activities

-It is ranked by U.S. News & World Report as one of the top-10 New York metropolitan area hospitals.
+It is ranked by U.S. News & World Report and is tied for #1 hospital in the New York metropolitan area.
 It is currently a 591-bed academic medical center which is an ACS verified Level 1 Trauma Center and certified Comprehensive stroke center.
-The hospital features more than 75 divisions of specialty care, offering inpatient and outpatient programs and services to address every stage of life.
+The hospital features more than 75 divisions of specialty care.

+It is designated as an ACS Verified Level I Trauma Center, comprehensive stroke center, and Regional Perinatal Center.

 NYU Langone Hospital – Long Island also has a Research Institute and is home to the new NYU Grossman Long Island School of Medicine, a tuition-free school with an accelerated three-year curriculum devoted exclusively to training primary care physicians.